 - Each Junior Resident shall be given the charge of a specific number of patients in a unit or ward by the Unit Chief/Head of the Department and he/she has to plan and execute the requisite patient care in concurrence with Unit Chief /Senior Resident / Faculty Members on duty, if required. - Examination of the patient and formulation of a diagnosis. - Planning and implementing the treatment protocol.
 It will be in concurrence with Unit Chief/Senior Resident / Faculty on duty, if required. - Ensure that the Medical Record of the patients are kept in proper order. - Nursing and Paramedical Staff are to be under the supervision of the Junior Residents also in patient care.
-They are bound to execute orders /instructions of the Resident in this regard. - Declaration of deaths and issuing Death certificate in wards: In case of death in medico legal / complicated cases, declaration and certification of death should be done by the Junior Resident, Senior Resident or Faculty on-duty only. - Junior Residents are not permitted to issue wound certificates, medical certificates, treatment certificates or any other medico legal certificates. - Junior Residents of Non-clinical, pre-clinical and para-clinical departments shall adequately support the clinical services of the institution.
+They are bound to execute orders /instructions of the Resident in this regard. - Declaration of deaths and issuing Death certificate in wards: In case of death in medico legal / complicated cases, declaration and certification of death should be done by the Junior Resident, Senior Resident or Faculty on-duty only. - Junior Residents are not permitted to issue wound certificates, medical certificates, treatment certificates or any other medico legal certificates. - The service period of Junior Residents shall be counted as teaching experience. - The Junior Residents (Non-Academic) shall involve in research activities. - Junior Residents of Non-clinical, pre-clinical and para-clinical departments shall adequately support the clinical services of the institution.
 Duty hours and working pattern shall be similar to clinical departments.
 They have to provide the necessary laboratory and other ancillary services in time.
-They shall involve in research activities and inter-departmental clinical discussions, journal clubs, seminars and other academic programs.

-- Junior Residents may be directed to take classes for undergraduate Medical Students, Paramedical, Nursing, Physiotherapy, Physician Assistant, M.Sc students etc. The course period of Academic Residents shall be counted as teaching experience. - The Junior Residents shall involve in research activities.
+They shall involve in research activities and inter-departmental clinical discussions, journal clubs, seminars and other academic programs. - Junior Residents may be directed to take classes for undergraduate Medical Students, Paramedical, Nursing, Physiotherapy, Physician Assistant, M.Sc students etc. The course period of Academic Residents shall be counted as teaching experience. - The Junior Residents shall involve in research activities. - To make his/her own rubber stamp comprising of Name, Designation and APMC Regn.No. and a row with blank date and time. - A.P.
+Medical Registration is to be submitted within 1 month from the date of admission.

-(ii) Senior Residents (Non-Academic)
+(ii) Senior Residents (Academic)